GSto/digital-garden/meta/colophon.md

 # Colophon ({{ externalLinks.length}})

-A collection of links that are present in the garden
+A collection of links from this notebook

 {% for link in externalLinks %}